 Brush the top of the wheel with milk.

-When the oven is fully up to temperature, take the scones out of the freezer.
-Put the scones into the oven and bake for 20-25 minutes.
+Allow the scones chill in the freezer for 10 minutes.
+When the oven is fully up to temperature, take the scones out of the freezer put them in the oven.
+Bake for 20-25 minutes.

 Remove from oven and cool on wire rack for 15 minutes.